NOAA-EMC/UPP/docs/UserGuide/CustomizingTheUPP/Regridding.rst

+.. _regridding:

 **********
 Regridding
 **********

 Users who wish to interpolate their UPP output to a different grid may do so with the *wgrib2* utility.
-The general format for re-gridding to various common projections are outlined in the following examples.
+The general format for regridding to various common projections are outlined in the following examples.

-*Wgrib2* is a versatile program that has the ability to convert grib2 files from one grid to another for various user-defined grids as well as pre-defined :term:`NCEP` grids.
-Complete documentation with examples of re-gridding for all available grid definitions can be found at: http://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/new_grid.html
+*Wgrib2* is a versatile program that has the ability to convert grib2 files from one grid to another for various user-defined grids as well as predefined :term:`NCEP` grids.
+Complete documentation with examples of regridding for all available grid definitions can be found at: http://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/new_grid.html

 .. _Examples-of-wgrib2: